VAUGHAN CIVIC CENTRE

 DESIGN LEADERSHIP: Michael Poitras,

-Partner-in-Charge of Design
+Partner-in-Charge of Design (Adamson)

-COMPETITION: Open Design Competition – Second Place
+COMPETITION: Second Place

 CLIENT: City of Vaughan